The async/await utility for browsers and Node.js.

 const pages = await a.map(urls, 3, fetch)

-to reject, returning the Error object.
+Waits for promise to reject, returning the Error object.

-resolves successfully, returns undefined
+If promise resolves successfully, returns undefined.

 (any)